Why Getting Out of Your Comfort Zone Feels So Hard

 Why does this happen?

+Because familiar discomfort is predictable.
 And predictability reduces mental effort.

 Fear of Failure Is Only Part of the Story

-Most people assume that fear of failure is the main reason they avoid getting out of their comfort zone.
+Most people assume that fear of failure is the main reason they struggle to get out of their comfort zone.
+But that’s only part of the story.

-There are often deeper fears involved:
+There are often deeper fears underneath it:

 - Fear of embarrassment